brainix/data-mapped/README.md

 This mixin sets up your class for DataMapper, and adds `created_at` and `updated_at` properties that behave as expected.
-This join model differs from the normal model (above) in that the join model doesn't add an `id` property, as it expects for your class to define a composite primary key using `belongs_to` properties.
+This join model differs from the [normal model](#normal-model) in that the join model doesn't add an `id` property, as it expects for your class to define a composite primary key using `belongs_to` properties.

 	require 'data_mapped/join'